Theory of Change

 Impact of These Outcomes

-With increased recognition of the full spectrum of artistic voices and practices, the arts and culture field in our region moves closer to centering women artists, artists of color, and artists with disabilities.
+With increased recognition of the full spectrum of artistic voices and practices, the arts and culture field in our region moves closer to centering women artists, artists of color, and Deaf and disabled artists.

 - Residents across Chicago participate in artist projects supported by 3Arts